dareyio/masterclass-advanced/Designing an AWS infrastructure for scalable and secure apps (Part 2 - Implementation)/notes.md

 32. Update VPC settings to enable DNS Hostnames
 33. Update public subnet settings to auto assign public IP address
 34. Create Key Pair for SSH
-35. Create a Launch Template for Bastion (Use a redhat based AMI) (include subnet settings for auto scaling in templates)
+35. Create a Launch Template for Bastion (Use a redhat based AMI) (include subnet settings for auto scaling in templates) Instamce type - Micro
 36. Create ASG for Bastion
 37. Connect to Bastion server launched in the Public Subnet over SSH
 38. Create a Launch Template for nginx (Use a Ubuntu based AMI) (Private network)